 Capacity Constraint and Arrival Flow RatesUse the Network Flows command choosing the Demand and Arrival options or the Lane Summary reports for Network Sites to see if the Arrival Flow Rate of any movement in the network has been reduced due to Capacity Constraint, i.e. it is less than the Demand Flow Rate.
 This is a result of oversaturated lanes at upstream Sites

 Capacity Adjustment (Reduction) due to Lane BlockageUse the Lane Displays and Network Displays functions in the ribbon and the Lane Blockage and Lane Summary reports for Sites under the Network tab to see if Capacity Adjustment (reduction) has applied to any movement in the Network as result of Lane Blockage.
 This is usually associated with a high number of network model iterations, and may indicate a high level of Network Model Variability if associated with capacity constraint resulting in some Arrival Flows in the Network being less than Demand Flows.

 Keep an eye on any Movement Class that does not exist at all Sites in your Network, e.g. in the case of Buses specified for a Bus Lane and Bus Priority Signals, or a Special Movement Class used at a freeway interchange to improve lane use estimation.
 Where possible, continuation of Movement Class specification will improve the model quality.

 Different Approach and Exit Distances for Internal Legs of Network

-Check Approach Distance and Exit Distance values for all connections of internal legs in the Network Configuration dialog.
-This will be indicated via orange colour connection lines and bars as well as pop-up messages.
+Check Approch Distance and Exit Distance values for all connections of internal legs in the Network Configuration dialog.
+Different Approch and Exit Distances will be indicated via orange colour connection lines and bars as well as pop-up messages.
+You can also use the Approach Distances display for this purpose (Data Summary group of the Network tab ribbon).
 You need to do the necessary input corrections in the Intersection input dialogs of the Sites involved.